 - Some Updates from Jun 7, 2020, 8:08am

-Fair warning, my original plan for this post was to talk about the tensions between the Enlightenment intellectual movement and the Romantic artistic movement, how the world jumped from taking totalitarianism as an article of faith (sometimes literally) to a world that scoffs at royalty in a couple hundred years, and why it feels like we keep sliding back to the Dark Ages even though things are getting better.
+Fair warning, my original plan for this post was to talk about the tensions between the Enlightenment intellectual movement and the Romantic artistic movement, how the world jumped from taking totalitarianism as an article of faith (sometimes literally) to a world that largely scoffs at royalty in just a couple of centuries, and why it feels like we keep sliding back to the Dark Ages even though things are getting better.

 Then a digression started taking over the direction, and it made much more sense to postpone the original plan to go in a direction that’s more current.